paulcuth/lua-tessel/README.md

 - `ref = util.setInterval(func, delay)` - Execute a callback repeatedly with a specified delay (in ms).
 - `ref = util.setTimeout(func, delay)` - Execute a callback once after a specified delay (in ms).

-If you would know of any other functionality in the Tessel runtime that you'd like to see here, create an issue or send a pull request.
+If you know of any other functionality in the Tessel runtime that you'd like to see here, please create an issue or send a pull request.

 ## Issues